P-40E-1/leetcode/README.md

 # leetcode
-# this is a repository for leetcode solution
+# this repository for leetcode solution